 Similarly, if you need them to provide their resumes, a photo, and a scanned ID, your Google form will have three upload buttons – one for each requested document.

 File Storage and Ownership Options

-If at any time you need to visit a specific folder and retrieve a file from it, you need to go to your Google Forms dashboard and then select the tab labeled Responses.
-Once there, simply click on the View folder button located in the bottom right portion of the window.
+If at any time you need to visit a specific folder in Google Forms and retrieve a file, head to your “Dashboard,” then select the tab labeled “Responses.”
+Once there, click on the “View folder” button located in the bottom right portion of the window.

 Exporting Upload-Enabled Forms with Form Publisher

-Form Publisher is a popular Google Forms add-on that automatically turns filled out forms into Google documents for easy sharing and review.
-Rather than accessing each individual application from your dashboard and looking for related documents in your Drive folders, you can have them all automatically converted into neatly structured PDF files for quick review.
+‘Form Publisher’ is a popular Google Forms add-on that automatically turns filled out forms into Google documents for easy sharing and review.
+Rather than accessing each application from your dashboard and looking for related files in your Drive folders, you can have all of them automatically converted into neatly structured PDF files for quick review.